Liemaeu/openSUSE-Tumbleweed-Basics-Installer/README.md

 # openSUSE-Tumbleweed-Basics-Installer

 *Work in progress.
-A gui will be added in the future*
+A gui will be added in the future.*

 This script installs and sets up everything a normal user needs.
 It is designed for **openSUSE Tumbleweed** with the **KDE Plasma** desktop environement on a regular **64 bit** pc (x86_64 architecture).